 If parents want their child to go to another school, they must enrol in the first instance with their catchment school and intimate that they wish to make a placing request.
-An online placing request form is available from the SLC website - www.southlanarkshire.gov.uk or by contacting edsuppserv.helpline@southlanarkshire.gov.uk or phone 0303 123 1023.
+An online placing request form is available from the SLC website - www.southlanarkshire.gov.uk or by contacting eds.gov.uk or phone 0303 123 1023.